Sustainable Timber Tasmania Project 3. Conversion of 150 ha of Pinus Radiata

 Project Information:

-Sustainable Timber Tasmania Project 3 is a plantation forestry project situated across two distinct forestry regions in Tasmania.
-The project area is non-contiguous, comprising a northern section approximately 12km south of the town of Deloraine in the Meander Valley, and a southern section located in the remote forestry zones west of Dover in the Huon Valley.
-Registered in September 2022, the project covers a total area of approximately 170 hectares.
+Sustainable Timber Tasmania Project 3 is a plantation forestry project located across two distinct regions in Tasmania: one site is situated in the Meander Valley approximately 10km southwest of Deloraine, while the second site lies in the far south of the Huon Valley, near Dover.
+Registered in September 2022, the project covers a total area of approximately 171 hectares.